CDCgov/cladecombiner/docs/fixed_agg_workflow.md

 Using the `BasicPhylogeneticAggregator`, we can phylogenetically aggregate a set of observed taxa into a pre-defined set of aggregated taxa.

+That is, if we already know what aggregated taxa we want, we can use the `BasicPhylogeneticAggregator` to do this such that:

+- Explicit mappings can be recorded for all taxa (by storing the python `dict` to json)
+- The addition of new taxa to the input data can be handled with minimal pain (by re-running the same python code on the new input file)

 ## Observed taxa

 First, we need to get the observed taxa as `cladecombiner.Taxon` objects.